ology/Food-Recipe/README.md

 To use this, first uncompress the recipes file:

-  > tar -zxvf MMF-recipes-20171129.tgz  # On the unix commandline
+  > tar -zxvf MMF-recipes.tgz  # On the unix commandline

 Next, install the required perl modules: